 to improve the quality and safety of care.

-This may include any personal information that you have choose to share with us, but we will treat this as confidential and protect it accordingly.
+This may include any personal information that you have chosen to share with us, but we will treat this as confidential and protect it accordingly.

 We will never include your personal information in survey reports.